Conquer the Heights: Exploring Pinyon Peak, Idaho's Breathtaking Mountain Peak and Fire Lookout

-Tucked up into the Salmon-Challis National Forest, the road to the summit is totally unpaved.
-It’s called Pinyon Peak Loop Road (NF-172).
-It’s a long grueling drive pretty intense.
-4x4 vehicle required.
-The switchbacks up to the peak are steep on the drive down and low range is desired for that long of a steep descent.
+Set high in the heart of the Eastern Salmon River Mountains, the summit hosts a fire lookout called Pinyon Peak Fire Lookout Station.
+Built in 1930 has been in active service since that time.
 The summit offers unobstructed mountain panoramas in all directions; great views of several well known mountains include Mt.
 Baldy, Twin Peaks, the White Clouds, the Sawtooths, and on the distant horizon Borah Peak, Idaho's highest.